vhparadajr/Express_BTC_app/README.md

 Modified from Scotch.io's auth tutorial

 # BTC Price Prediction
-An app to guess what the price of Bitcoin is going to be within the next 3 days
+An app to speculate what the price of Bitcoin is going to be within the next 3 days

 ![alt tag](https://i.imgur.com/Bnv2UiZ.png)